system76/tech-docs/src/models/meer10/repairs.md

 Your Meerkat has two M.2 slots.

+- The first slot fits size 2280 drives.
+    - On Core Ultra 7 and Core Ultra 5 models, the first slot supports PCIe NVMe Gen 5.
-- The first slot supports PCIe NVMe Gen 5 drives of size 2280.
+    - On the Core 7 and Core 3 models, the first slot supports PCIe NVMe Gen 4.
 - The second slot supports PCIe NVMe Gen 4 drives, and fits drives of size 2242 by default.
 An optional [adapter](#steps-to-replace-the-storage-expansion-card) can be installed to fit 2280 drives in the 2242-size slot.
 The 2280 adapter is installed by default if you purchased additional storage as part of your original order.

 **Tools required:** Cross-head (Phillips) screwdriver